stormpath/stormpath-documentation/source/reference.rst

     - This object contains the rules that map SAML assertions to Stormpath resource attributes.

   * - ``serviceProviderMetadata``
-    - Object
+    - Link
     - N/A
-    - An object that Tom does not mention outside of his example JSON so I have no idea what it is for.
+    - This object contains metadata related to your Service Provider.
+For more information, please see :ref:`Step 3 of the SAML configuration section <configure-sp-in-idp>`.

 **Provider Example**